space-rock/jsonrpc/packages/types/README.md

 };

 // Types for specific methods
+import type {
+  ApiParams,
+  ApiRequest,
+  ApiResponse,
-import type { ApiRequest, ApiResponse } from '@space-rock/jsonrpc-types';
+} from '@space-rock/jsonrpc-types';

-// Request type for a method
+// Request params type for a method type BlockParams = ApiParams<'block'>;

-type BlockRequest = ApiRequest<'block'>;
+// Full request type for a method type BlockRequest = ApiRequest<'block'>;

 // Response type for a method